ymode/qq/README.md

 💾 install [dotenv](https://github.com/motdotla/dotenv) on your system

-🔑 Ensure your[OpenAI](https://openai.com/api/) API Key is exported as a local environment variable in your .bashrc/.zshrc in the following format
+🔑 Ensure your [OpenAI](https://openai.com/api/) API Key is exported as a local environment variable in your .bashrc/.zshrc in the following format

 💻 In your Term